pradhyumna85/build-geosx-image/readme.md

 > `docker push <your_docker_repository_url>:<tag>`

-# Launching a container from the Base image
+# Launching a container from the Built image

 On windows cmd: